The Ultimate Guide to Parenting Buzzwords (Like Helicopter Parent)

 Free-range parenting is when parents raise children with minimal supervision which encourages them to find their own spirit and take their own risks.
 This is the opposite of helicopter parenting.
 Free-range parents have children who walk themselves to and from school and let themselves into the house with their very own key.
 Free-range parents also allow children to play outside with no supervision at younger ages than most parents are comfortable with these days.

-Free-Range Parenting Resources: Peaceful Parenting: Strategies For Parent From Tiger To Free-Range: Parenting Book, Free-Range Kids, How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry), Balanced and Barefoot (How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children)
+Free-Range Parenting Resources: Positive Parenting: Strategies For Parent From Tiger To Free-Range: Parenting Book, Free-Range Kids, How to Raise Safe, Self-Reliant Children (Without Going Nuts with Worry), Balanced and Barefoot (How Unrestricted Outdoor Play Makes for Strong, Confident, and Capable Children)

 Attachment parenting is a term used when parents are very attached and nurturing towards their children.
 This connection creates a secure bond with the child and parent and the children become independent and empathetic adults.
 This style of parenting helps nurture secure relationships with adults and other human beings, which encourages healthy relationships when children grow into adults.